Can Birds Eat Bread? What’s Safe and What’s Not

 Bread has nothing to offer for birds!

 According to the Humane Society, bread provides virtually no nutritional value for birds.
-That goes for the cardinals and chickadees at your feeder and the ducks and geese at the pond.
+That goes for the Cardinals and Chickadees at your feeder and the Ducks and Geese at the pond.

 Bread gives birds a sense of being full, but with limited nutrients.
 This impacts their survival and can cause stomach issues.
 Birds will take any food they can get and will fill up on any edible stuff.
 If you toss them bread, they will gobble it up and won’t have room to eat food with nutrients that they need to survive.
 This can be especially problematic in the winter, when birds need fat and protein to metabolize overnight to stay warm.